marcusr2ML/smw-ai-agent/README.md

 This is my first uploaded project to github.
 It is a work in progress.
 I want to add a nueral network of somekind (probably VAE) to provide a latent representation of my play style, and also a custom policy learned from my gameplay.
 These parts are in the works.
-The main code should also have enough comments to follow along, but an outline is given here.
+The main programs should also have enough comments to follow along, but an outline is given here.
+#### main programs as of Nov.2 2025:
+* main_sm1_VAE.py -- clones my playstyle using replay buffers and a VAE
+* main_sm1_clone.py

 ##### DESCRIPTION OF IMPLEMENTATION OF AI AGENT